TurboVNC/turbovnc/java/com/turbovnc/vncviewer/README.txt

 contains additional features and GUI modifications that make it behave and perform as much like the TurboVNC native viewers as possible.
-One of the most notable of these features is the ability to use the libjpeg-turbo library (through JNI) to accelerate JPEG decoding, giving the Java TurboVNC Viewer near-native levels of performance when run as a standalone application.
+One of the most notable of these features is the ability to use the libjpeg-turbo library (through JNI) to accelerate JPEG decoding, giving the Java TurboVNC Viewer, when run as a standalone application, similar levels of performance to the native TurboVNC viewers.

 The Java TurboVNC Viewer is: